Application fee for British citizenship for children confirmed as unlawful

-Children entitled to British citizenship who do not automatically acquire it at birth can apply for Registration as a British Citizen.
-It requires a formal application to be made to the Home Office and involves paying a hefty fee of £1,012.
+Children entitled to British citizenship who do not automatically acquire it at birth can apply for it via the Home Office but it involves paying a hefty fee of £1,012.

 Whilst this application fee hasn’t increased since 2018, it has long been recognised as an issue.
 The extortionate Home Office fees have excluded many children, who are entitled to register for British Citizenship, from making the necessary application.